Osinbajo Calls for Proper Planning of Cities to Absorb Population Growth

 “Urban planning must include key energy need of a large number of people.”

-She listed some of them to include the Road Infrastructure Development and Refurbishment Investment Tax Credit Scheme launched in 2019 to leverage private sector capital via tax credits, and provide private sector expertise to construct, repair and maintain critical road infrastructure in key economic growth corridors and industrial clusters in Nigeria.
+She cited the Road Infrastructure Development and Fefurbishment Investment Tax Credit Scheme launched in 2019, to leverage private sector capital via tax credits, and provide private sector expertise to construct, repair and maintain critical road infrastructure in key economic growth corridors and industrial clusters in Nigeria.

 Ahmed also listed the Nigeria Infrastructure Fund through the Nigerian Sovereign Investment Authority (NSIA) and the Sukuk.

-According to her, the government has so far issued a total of N694.5b Sukuk with the plan of issuing another N250 billion.
+According to her, the government has so far issued a total of N694.5 billion Sukuk with the plan of issuing another N250 billion.

-She stated that the raised funds have so far been deployed for specific road projects across the country, adding that the government had invested to fund projects in key sectors such as health, education, agriculture, financial services and housing.
+She stated that the funds raised had so far been deployed for specific road projects across the country.

-The minister said some of the flagship projects that the NSIA embarked upon were the Presidential Fertiliser Initiative, Lagos Ibadan expressway, second Niger bridge, as well as Abuja, Kaduna, Kano roads.
+Noting that the government had invested to fund projects in key sectors such as health, education, agriculture, financial services, housing, she said some of the flagship projects that the NSIA embarked upon were the Presidential Fertiliser Initiative, the Lagos Ibadan expressway, second Niger bridge, as well as Abuja, Kaduna, Kano roads, among others.

-“The revised National Integrated Infrastructure Master Plan for 2022-2043 will cost $2.3 trillion, to modernise Nigeria’s infrastructure stock over the next 21 years.
+“The revised National Integrated Infrastructure Master Plan for 2022-2043 cost about $2.3 trillion to modernise Nigeria’s infrastructure stock over the next 21 years.